seanbaxter/mdspan/README.md

 * `tuple<size_t, size_t>` - Build a view into a (begin, end) interval on this dimension.
 This carries over to the returned span as an addressible dimension, and it may incur a `layout_stride` on the returned span.
 * `full_extent_t` - Copy over the extent from the source to the returned span.
 Compared to specifying a full extent with the `tuple` case, this avoids introducing a costly `layout_stride`.

 The [mdspan proposal P0009](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0009r14.html) defines behavior based on analyzing the occurrence of these three _SliceSpecs_ types, against the _LayoutPolicy_ of the source span.
 That is the meat of `submdspan`, and it's delegated to `__assign_op_slice_handler` by the reference implementation.
 The logic of the slice handler runs for nearly [300 lines](https://github.com/kokkos/mdspan/blob/a32d60ac5632e340c6b991f37910fd7598ea07cf/mdspan.hpp#L4492).
+The relation of the text in the proposal to the C++ code is totally obscured by workarounds needed to address the language's lack of metaprograming expressiveness.

+The Circle implementation closely follows the proposal, and is implemented in four main operations:
+1. Compute the pointer offset due to the `tuple` and `full_extent_t` _SliceSpecs_ types.
+This uses the Circle [constexpr conditional](https://github.com/seanbaxter/circle/blob/master/conditional/README.md#constexpr-conditional--) operator `??`.
+2. Extract the dynamic extents from the `slices` function argument.
+This involves an argument list/initializer list filtering operation, and uses CIA's [_argument-if-else_](https://github.com/seanbaxter/circle/tree/master/imperative#argument-if).
+3. Analyze the types of the _SliceSpecs_ and determine the _LayoutPolicy_ of the returned span.
+This uses [pack slices and subscripts](https://github.com/seanbaxter/circle/blob/master/universal/README.md#static-subscripts-and-slices), and a new short-circuiting constexpr logical operator `&&&`.
+4. Initialize the returned object mdspan type.
+This uses _argument-if_ to filter strides when constructing a `layout_stride` policy.

+### `submdspan` pointer adjustment.